yr5913/school-web-app/README.md

 # SpringBeans

 This project works on creating a school web application using spring boot.
+This project works with spring beans, spring mvc, spring security, lombok, request validations
 This project has step by step incremental changes in the spring boot application, which enables learning.
 You can look at the commit history section of the readme file to understand the incremental changes made to this project

 ## Table of Contents

 - [Prerequisites](#prerequisites)